-Working people tend to be in front of their computers or smartphones or tablets between 9am to 5pm Monday to Friday, even the ones that check the imgsexy all day for entertainment.
+Working people tend to be in front of their computers or smartphones or tablets between 9am to 5pm Monday to Friday.
 As you would expect Mondays are a bad day as people are prioritizing urgent work and not browsing their inbox.
-This sodapdf: edit pdf documents might help you fixing documents in no time.
 After noon on Friday and even anytime Friday at all is generally a bad time to send a marketing email.

 What about email sends on weekends?